behas/lucene-skos/README.md

         Field.Index.ANALYZED));
     doc.add(new Field("subject", "weapons", Field.Store.NO, Field.Index.ANALYZED));

 Instantiate a new SKOSAnalyzer instance by passing the path of the SKOS vocabulary serialization to be used.
-The parameter *ExpansionType.Label* indicates that the analyzer should perform Label-based term expansion.
+The parameter *ExpansionType.LABEL* indicates that the analyzer should perform Label-based term expansion.

     String skosFile = "src/test/resources/skos_samples/ukat_examples.n3";
     Analyzer skosAnalyzer = new SKOSAnalyzer(matchVersion, skosFile, ExpansionType.LABEL);

 As in the previous use case, we define a PerFieldAnalyzerWrapper instance and index the document.